Fire Ant Control

-Besides attacking animals and people, fire ants are also known to cause damage to buildings, electrical wires of all kinds.
-They are believed to be attracted to electrical currents and begin to nest in these places.
+Besides attacking animals and people, fire ants cause damage to buildings, electrical wires of all kinds.
+In fact, they are attracted to electrical currents and begin to nest in these places.
 Fire ants can cause damage to junction boxes, air conditioners, electrical outlets, and telephone wires.
-Colonies can have a single-queen or multiple queens.
+Also, colonies can have a single queen or multiple queens.
 That’s why ongoing fire ant control is essential for the Southern California area.

 A single queen can have as many as 7 million ants per acre and multiple queens can have 40 million ants per acre.
 Mounds can reach up to 18 inches in height.